eclipse-sumo/sumo/docs/web/docs/Tools/Turns.md

 When using routeSampler as a replacement for [dfrouter](../dfrouter.md) or [flowrouter.py](Detector.md#flowrouterpy), the flow input files can be converted to edgeData files with the tool [edgeDataFromFlow.py](Detector.md#edgedatafromflowpy)

-For smaller scenarions it is often feasible to define edgeData files with [netedit edgeData mode (in the 'Data' supermode)](../Netedit/elementsData.md).
+For smaller scenarios it is often feasible to define edgeData files with [netedit edgeData mode (in the 'Data' supermode)](../Netedit/elementsData.md).
 Turn files can also be created with netedit using the edgeRelation mode (also part of the 'Data' supermode).

 In other cases it is necessary to write custom code for converting counting data into the required format.